 “Realistic” is the magic word when setting Key Performance Indicators (KPIs) to help determine Return on Investment (ROI).
 Below are some pointers to help you determine if your goals are ambitious but still within reach.

-2. Factor in your major gifts officer’s (MGO) experience level when setting goals and expectations.
-If your MGO has years of work under their belt, you may go a bit higher on goal setting, but you may want to reign it in if they have been promoted to that title with no real-time experience.
+Factor in your Major Gifts Officer’s experience level when setting goals and expectations.
+If your MGO has years of work under their belt, you may aim a bit higher when goal setting.
+On the other hand, if your MGO doesn't have much experience, you may want to keep your goals a little lower.

 Identify Prospects